Trump accuses cable TV of making coronavirus look 'as bad as possible'

 Senate Democratic Leader Chuck Schumer on Wednesday called for $8.5 billion to prepare.

-White House spokesman Judd Deere denied reports it was considering a coronavirus czar and said Trump was pleased with Azar’s leadership.

-Reporting by Steve Holland and Susan Heavey; additional reporting by Makini Brice and Michael Erman; Writing by Alistair Bell; Editing by Bernadette Baum and Bill Berkrot
+Reporting by Steve Holland and Susan Heavey; additional reporting by Makini Brice and Michael Erman; Writing by Alistair Bell; Editing by Bernadette Baum, Bill Berkrot and Jonathan Oatis